Confidence sets for phylogenetic trees: Examples

 In this example we investigate the hypothesis that two HIV-positive patients of a Floridian dentist with AIDS contracted HIV from the dentist.
-This question was formally investigated by the National Centre for Infectious Diseases in 1992, culminating in a report concluding transmission to the patients from the dentist \cite{ou92}.
+This question was formally investigated by the National Centre for Infectious Diseases in 1992, culminating in a report concluding transmission to the patients from the dentist \citep{ou92}.
 The report considered several different analyses, including the within-patient HIV variation (HIV is known to mutate rapidly), and a phylogenetic analysis.
 Here we unify these two distinct elements of the report into a single inferential method that accounts for both within- and across-patient variation of the virus.

 Amino acid sequences from the V3 region of the HIV virus of the dentist (8 replicates), patient A (6 replicates), patient B (14), a local control (2), and a non-local control (2) were obtained from GenBank.
-We consider all possible combinations of a dentist sequence, a patient A sequence, a patient B sequence, a local control sequence, and a nonlocal control sequence, to have $8 \times 6 \times 14 \times 2 \times 2 = 2688$ combinations of sequences.
-For each of these combinations we aligned the sequences using Clustal \cite{Larkin:2007hz}, and estimated the underlying tree using PhyML and a HKY85 model \cite{Guindon:2003ba}.
-The mean tree and log maps were then calculated using the procedure detailed in Section~\ref{procedure}.
-We favor a simple model and default parameters, acknowledging potential improvements from more complex models and tuned parameters but noting they are unlikely to substantially affect the results of our investigation.
+There are $8 \times 6 \times 14 \times 2 \times 2 = 2688$ ways to choose a single dentist sequence, patient A sequence, patient B sequence, local control sequence, and non-local control sequence.
+We randomly selected 100 of the 2688 combinations, and for each combination we aligned the sequences using Clustal \citep{Larkin:2007hz}, and estimated the underlying tree using PhyML and a HKY model \citep{Guindon:2003ba}.
+We favor a simple model, acknowledging potential improvements from more complex models and tuned parameters but noting they are unlikely to substantially affect the results of our investigation.